 Two bright and positive crow-related deities are Bran Vendigeit (Bran the Blessed) and his sister Branwen (White Crow).
 ‘Bran’ in Welsh really means crow, but sometimes with references to ‘head, height, hill’, in the sense of ‘headmaster, sir’.

 Bran is the Lord who owns the Cauldron of Regeneration.
 It is a completely positive divinity.
 A King of the Earth, a faithful Companion, and a Great Warrior is the One on whom the nation itself is founded.

-He, in the Mabinogion (collection of tales in which his story is told), is the King who cannot have a home because of his gigantic size.
+In the Mabinogion (collection of tales in which his story is told), he is the King who cannot have a home because of his gigantic size.
 Indeed, this just underlines how he himself is a refuge and protector.
 Sister Branwen is likewise a magnificent creature of endless beauty, goddess of love, and of the Earth.
 She who, in the Avalonian Tradition, represents the Center.
 There is a beautiful story about Bran the Blessed that can help us better understand the connection between this deity and the crows.

 When Branwen got married to a King who mistreated her, Bran decided to save his sister.
 He died trying to save his sister and then asked his men to take his head to the Tower of London and place its body so his head could point east.

 Why?
-Because in this way he could forever watch over his people and guard the coastline from any foreign invaders.
+Because in this way, he could watch over his people forever and guard the coastline from any foreign invaders.
 Still today, crows spend a lot of time around the Tower of London to honor Bran the Blessed!

 As you have seen, crows are meaningful and strongly connected with deities in many different ways!

 If you feel a special connection with this animal, it might be that one of these deities is trying to connect with you!
 Be open and ready to get their messages!